One Day Guide to Exploring Arches National Park

 Three Gossips

-We were able to view the Three Gossips from the road.
+We were able to view the Three Gossips from the road and sitting near the Courthouse Towers.
+Located with a view of the La Sal Mountains, this view is not to be missed.
 I just love the names they give these landmarks!
-We didn’t stop, this picture was on our drive by.
+This picture was taken as we drove by.

 Arches National Park Three Gossips